-A: Generally, each group will contain members that have a 75% probability of having a common male ancestor within 20-25 generations or less.The groupings are estimates that use probabilistic and best-fit calculations.
-They evolve as new members join the project.
+A: Generally, each group will contain members that have a 75% probability of having a common male ancestor within 20-25 generations or less.The groupings are estimates that use probabilistic and best-fit calculations, and the groupings evolve as new members join the project.

-Q: How important is it for me to set up my Beneficiary Details in FTDNA?
+Q: How important is it for me to set up my Beneficiary Details?

 A: Very important!

-Q: How do I get my lineage included on this project's Lineages page?
+Q: How do I get my lineage included on this project's Paternal Lineages page?

-A: All members are encouraged to send their paternal Lineage to us by email (as plain text), so we can include it on our public Lineages page.
+A: All members are encouraged to send their paternal lineage to us by email (as plain text), so we can include it.

-As our Lineages page is public, it will increase the likelihood that other family historians will find your Lineage when searching the net.
+As our Paternal Lineages page is public, it will increase the likelihood that other family historians will find yours when searching the net.